nathanaelabel/lemburanku-cli/README.md

 - Edit and update existing records
 - View stored overtime data
 - Delete outdated or incorrect records
 - Overtime calculations based on government regulations

+---

+⌅ This project was developed as part of the Algorithm & Programming course at [Universitas Ciputra Surabaya](https://informatika.ciputra.ac.id/).
+Thanks to everyone involved in the learning process!